ColinRoitt/ColinRoitt/README.md

 </p>

 - 🔭 I’m currently working on my Masters Disseration - inverse modeling of fabrics
-- 💬 I'm looking for graduation web dev positions so get in touch
+- 💬 I'm looking for graduate web dev positions so get in touch